 - Referred pain into the upper arm.

-Symptoms of other shoulder injuries can mimic the symptoms of supraspinatus tendon injuries.
-The most common is inflammation of the subacromial bursa, clinically known as bursitis.
+Symptoms of other shoulder injuries can mimic the symptoms of supraspinatus tendon injuries, but the most common is inflammation of the subacromial bursa, clinically known as bursitis.

-There are three main causes of supraspinatus tendinitis:
+The three main causes of supraspinatus tendinitis are: